How To Crush The Strengths Question In Your Next Job Interview

 So you’ve polished your resume and locked in the interview.
 It’s now time to prepare for the big show where one way or another, interviewers will say: “Tell me about your strengths.”

-Are you ready to crush it with confidence?
+Are you ready to crush the strengths question with confidence?

 After interviewing hundreds of emerging leaders throughout my career, I cannot tell you how often candidates stumble on the strengths question.